AryaJeet1364/To-Do/README.md

 ![WhatsApp Image 2024-01-15 at 17 13 44_46a33065](https://github.com/AryaJeet1364/To-Do/assets/117663266/ff1ecb92-7fe4-411b-80f3-e7cb95299069)

 I don't want these tasks to disappear when I referesh the page or return to the page after some time, is this possible??
 Yes!!
-The concept used to make this To-Do List project is Context API with Local Storage, which sets it apart from various other To-Do apps made using only HTML,CSS & JS.
+The concept used to make this To-Do List project is Context API using Local Storage, which sets it apart from various other To-Do apps made using only HTML,CSS & JS.